wp-plugins/comment-contest/readme.txt

 3. Go to 'Comment Contest' menu in 'Plugins' menu

 == Frequently Asked Questions ==

-TODO
+= Which PHP version I need? =

+You need PHP version 4 like Wordpress.
+The plugin is ready to run with PHP5 but it isn't activated.

 == Screenshots ==
 1. The first page of the plugin : set the contest's features
 2. Choose the article in which the contest is running
 3. Choose the comments
+4. Choose the prizes to win
-4. The winners are displayed
+5. The winners are displayed

 == Changelog ==